Random-access memory: History

 Early computers used relays, mechanical counters or delay lines for main memory functions.
 Ultrasonic delay lines were serial devices which could only reproduce data in the order it was written.
-Drum memory could be expanded at relatively low cost but efficient retrieval of memory items required knowledge of the physical layout of the drum to optimize speed.
-Latches built out of vacuum tube triodes, and later, out of discrete transistors, were used for smaller and faster memories such as registers.
-Such registers were relatively large and too costly to use for large amounts of data; generally only a few dozen or few hundred bits of such memory could be provided.
+Drum memory could be expanded at relatively low cost but efficient retrieval of memory items requires knowledge of the physical layout of the drum to optimize speed.
+Latches built out of triode vacuum tubes, and later, out of discrete transistors, were used for smaller and faster memories such as registers.
+Such registers were relatively large and too costly to use for large amounts of data; generally, only a few dozen or few hundred bits of such memory could be provided.

-The first practical form of random-access memory was the Williams tube starting in 1947.
+The first practical form of random-access memory was the Williams tube.
 It stored data as electrically charged spots on the face of a cathode-ray tube.
 Since the electron beam of the CRT could read and write the spots on the tube in any order, memory was random access.
 The capacity of the Williams tube was a few hundred to around a thousand bits, but it was much smaller, faster, and more power-efficient than using individual vacuum tube latches.
-Developed at the University of Manchester in England, the Williams tube provided the medium on which the first electronically stored program was implemented in the Manchester Baby computer, which first successfully ran a program on 21 June 1948.
+Developed at the University of Manchester in England, the Williams tube provided the medium on which the first electronically stored program was implemented in the Manchester Baby computer, which first successfully ran a program on 21 June, 1948.
 In fact, rather than the Williams tube memory being designed for the Baby, the Baby was a testbed to demonstrate the reliability of the memory.

 Magnetic-core memory was invented in 1947 and developed up until the mid-1970s.
 It became a widespread form of random-access memory, relying on an array of magnetized rings.
 By changing the sense of each ring's magnetization, data could be stored with one bit stored per ring.
 Since every ring had a combination of address wires to select and read or write it, access to any memory location in any sequence was possible.
-Magnetic core memory was the standard form of computer memory system until displaced by solid-state MOS (metal–oxide–silicon) semiconductor memory in integrated circuits (ICs) during the early 1970s.
+Magnetic core memory was the standard form of computer memory until displaced by semiconductor memory in integrated circuits (ICs) during the early 1970s.

 Prior to the development of integrated read-only memory (ROM) circuits, permanent (or read-only) random-access memory was often constructed using diode matrices driven by address decoders, or specially wound core rope memory planes.

-Semiconductor memory began in the 1960s with bipolar memory, which used bipolar transistors.
+Semiconductor memory appeared in the 1960s with bipolar memory, which used bipolar transistors.
 Although it was faster, it could not compete with the lower price of magnetic core memory.